 Running costs & Efficiency

-Ducted reverse cycle air conditioners are generally very efficient.
-For every unit (kW) of electricity used they generally produce 3-3.5 kW of heating or cooling.
-Ducted systems have to meet Government performance requirements, but don’t require an energy rating label.
-You can view the government’s energy rating website for more info.
+Ducted reverse cycle air conditioners are highly energy-efficient.
+For every unit (kW) of electricity used, they will usually produce 3-3.5 kW of heating or cooling.